 Mints in mouth, we pointed my shitty car south and hit start on a Roo playlist containing hundreds of songs.
 On the way down I talked to McDonald’s workers about The Flaming Lips and listened to the ramblings of a South Dakota rest stop janitor who told me the best way to plant grass at her job.
 The girl I was with hung around gas station attendants who called her Missy and gossiped about who was doing prison time.
 We camped in Oklahoma where we hung out with my friend Vampiric Spektor, a psychic spellcaster with no teeth, who timed his fiancee’s miscarriage contractions and accused me of poisoning their chicken McNuggets.

-It was dark when we arrived in line.
+It was dark when we joined the line.
 I saw an old VW van with six coolers strapped to its roof.
 Cops on motorcycles cruised up and down to direct traffic.
-Shirtless twenty something dudes drank beer and pissed in the woods as we spent the next eight hours crawling along toward the entrance.
+Shirtless twenty something dudes drank beer and pissed in the woods as we spent the next eight hours crawling along it toward the entrance.
 This was it.
 Thousands of road trips with millions of memories would all culminate in passing through a tollbooth gate.

 Just prior to the gate we saw an old man on his tractor.
 He seemed to be protecting his land from the crowd he probably thought to be full of hippies, thieves, and rapists of the elderly.
 Roadside billboards warned us about spurning ourselves to Hell.
 Admittedly, Bonnaroo can be a galaxy of depravity for some.
 As Q might say about the festival: “It’s wondrous, with treasures to satiate desires both subtle and gross.
 But it’s not for the timid.”
 Over the next four days our desires were to be sated, our bodies ground down more than we ever could’ve imagined.